lab1092/blender-manual_ja/manual/game_engine/physics.rst

 A third option is to create your items out of many sub-objects, connected together with Rigid Body Joints or similar.
 This can be quite a bit more work, but the results can be much more like a realistic response to collisions.
-For an Addon that can help you out in the process, check out the `Blender Ragdoll Implementation Kit <http://wiki.blender.org/index.php/Extensions:2.6/Py/Scripts/Game_Engine/BRIK_ragdolls>`__.
+For an Add-on that can help you out in the process, check out the `Blender Ragdoll Implementation Kit <http://wiki.blender.org/index.php/Extensions:2.6/Py/Scripts/Game_Engine/BRIK_ragdolls>`__.